smgrv123/diced-docs/pitch deck/Elevator Pitch.md

 10. **For Transparency & Quality**
     You should know exactly what’s in your food.
 With Diced, you do.
 Our fresh, pre-portioned meal kits come with full nutritional transparency—no preservatives, no mystery ingredients, just clean, high-quality meals that cook in 10-15 minutes.
 Eating better has never been this easy.

+---
+S - Hi, my name is Sumrit and I am the CEO of  Diced.
+R -And my name is Rishabh and I am the CGO of Diced
+S- We have known each other for more than 10 years now, and have been friends since our school days and now we are building Diced.

+S- We all want to eat better, but let’s be honest—planning, prepping, and cooking every meal is a hassle.
+We at Diced make it easy by delivering fresh, portioned meal kits with simple, step-by-step recipes, so you can cook a healthy meal in just 15 - 20 minutes.

+R- With the healthy food market expected to reach 30 billion dollars by 2026, we are positioned right at the intersection of convenience and clean eating.
+So no more last-minute ordering or second-guessing what is really in your food.
+Just clean, balanced meals without a lot of thinking

+_"Hi, I’m [Your Name], and this is [Co-Founder’s Name].
+We’re the co-founders of_ **_Diced_**_, and we’re here to solve one of the problems in modern-day eating."_

+"We all know that **eating healthy is important**, but here’s the **reality**:"
+1. **Cooking takes too much time.** Between work and life, **most people** don’t have the energy to prepare fresh meals **every day**.
+2. Healthy food options are often **scarce**, ordering out is often **unhealthy**, and meal prepping is a **hassle**.
+3. **There’s no real transparency in what we eat.** From unhygienic environment to cheap ingredients in restaurant food, we don’t always know what’s going into our meals.
+---
+_"That’s where_ **_Diced_** _comes in—our meal kit service makes home cooking effortless by providing:"_

+ 1. **Pre-portioned, nutrient-packed ingredients**—so you get the right balance of macros without any waste.
+ 2. **Recipes that take just 15 minutes**—so you can cook a fresh, healthy meal with ease.
+ 3. **15-minute delivery**—so you never have to wait long to start cooking.

+_"The healthy eating market is exploding, with a projected_ **_$30 billion_** _market size by 2026.
+Busy professionals, fitness enthusiasts, and health-conscious consumers are actively looking for quick, healthy solutions—and Diced is built exactly for them."_

+---
+"At Diced, we believe healthy eating should be a candid activity—something you do effortlessly, without even thinking about it."